gitdejuanito/DataEngineerProjects/Apache_Kafka_Cryptocurrencies/ReadMe.txt

 https://docs.coincap.io/

 Finally, I used PowerBi to have a table and a visualization of the prices.
-I load the CSV file to PowerBI and every 30 seconds you can refresh the data and the prices will change.
+I loaded the CSV file to PowerBI and every 30 seconds you can refresh the data and the prices will change.

 NOTE: For refreshing the data, everytime we need to run producer and consumer scripts